canonical/k8s-snap/docs/src/charm/howto/install-lxd.md

 ## Fetching the profile

-A working LXD profile is kept in the source repository for the Canonical Kubernetes 'k8s' snap.
+A working LXD profile is kept in the source repository for the {{product}}
+'k8s' snap.
 You can retrieve this profile by running the command:

 <!-- markdownlint-disable -->
 ```